nootkroot/nootkroot.github.io/content/posts/how-i-accidentally-hacked-ictf-infra/index.md

 tags: [writeups, ctfs]
 ---

+FYI: I wrote this writeup super quickly so expect a lot of typos :) (I'm too lazy to go through and fix them)

 For this years ImaginaryCTF I played with my friends at `les amateurs`.
 We ended up placing 12th out of 880 teams competing!
 There were lots of super interesting challenges and I look forward to competing in next year.

 # Background